ShUbHaM13M/portfolio/cms/blogs/2024-05-11-hot-reloading-with-c.md

 ```

-Now I will be creating a simple shell file for compiling these files
+Creating a simple shell file for easily compiling these files.

 ```sh
 ~filename build.sh